Perturbation graphs, invariant prediction and causal relations in psychology

-Hence, the conclusion using the conditional correlation in (\ref{eq:cond-cor-sample}) with either a hard or soft intervention will lead to a non-zero correlation.
-However, if we condition on $X_{u}=x_{u}$ then, with or without intervention, we obtain a covariance between nodes $s$ and $t$ of 0, implying a correlation of 0.
-In this example, when conditioning on $X_{u}$ we obtain the conditional distribution $X_{t}\mid x_{u}$, which is $X_{t}-\beta_{tu}x_{u}=\varepsilon_{t}$.
-And since we assumed that $\varepsilon_{t}$ is uncorrelated with $\varepsilon_{s}$ (in the Gaussian model (\ref{eq:true-model})) we obtain a correlation of $0$.
-This idea is shown in Figure \ref{fig:scatterplots-invariant-prediction}.
-So, conditioning is required for any context $C$ to obtain the parents (direct connections).
-In contrast, in Figure \ref{fig:perturb-graph}(b) we see that when conditioning on $u$ will not affect the influence of $s$ on $t$, and so there we will find that in both contexts $C=\emptyset$ and $C=s$ the conditional distributions $X_{t}\mid x_{u}\mid\mid C=\emptyset$ and $X_{t}\mid x_{u}\mid\mid C=s$ will be different.
-Hence, $u$ is not an intermediate node between $s$ and $t$.

 This example shows that indirect connections are removed by conditioning, both in the observation and intervention contexts.
-And equality of the conditional distributions $X_{t}\mid x_{\textsc{pa}(t)}\mid\mid C=\emptyset$ and $X_{t}\mid x_{\textsc{pa}(t)}\mid\mid C=s$, across different contexts, provides evidence for the same set of parents.
-These considerations lead to the following definition \citep{Peters:2015}, extending the marginal invariance defined previously in Definition \ref{def:marginal-invariant-prediction} for the perturbation graph. \begin{definition}{\rm (Conditional invariant prediction)} Let $(X_{1},X_{2},\ldots,X_{p-1})$ $\in\mathbb{R}^{p-1}$ be the set of predictors of node $t$.
-The linear prediction is called {\em conditional invariant predictive for $t$} if there is a $\beta_{t}^{*}\in\mathbb{R}^{p-1}$ such that
+These considerations lead to the following definition \citep{Peters:2015}, extending the marginal invariance defined previously in Definition \ref{def:marginal-invariant-prediction} for the perturbation graph. \begin{definition}{\rm (Conditional invariant prediction)} {Let $(X_{1},X_{2},\ldots,X_{m-1})$ with values in $\mathbb{R}^{m-1}$ be the predictors of $X_t$, and let $\beta_{ts}$ be the coefficients for the linear regression of $X_t$ on $X_s$ for all $s \ne t$, as in model (\ref{eq:true-model}).
+The linear prediction is called {\em conditional invariant predictive for $t$} if there is a set $S\subseteq V\backslash\{t\}$ such that

-and $\varepsilon_{t}$ is Gaussian with mean 0 and variance $\sigma^{2}$ and $\varepsilon_{t}\independent X_{s}$ for any $s\in V\backslash \{t\}$. \end{definition} The generalisation of a single predictor to multiple predictors with intervention $C$ results in the required information to remove possible alternative paths from $s$ to $t$.
-And so a set of non-zero predictors is obtained that are candidates for having a direct connection to node $t$.
-What is then tested for is the null hypothesis for the support $S\subseteq V\backslash \{t\}$